LINDGRENBA/falling-rocks/README.md

 If the project does not open in your browser, try opening a new browser tab and navigating to `localhost:3000` (note: the number after `localhost:` may be different if you have other projects running at the same time - you can check the number in your terminal).
-![project in the browser](./public/images/browser-ui.PNG) If the project does not appear in the browser, reviewthe previous steps and confirm that you have Node.jsand npm installed on your device.
+![project in the browser](./public/images/browser-ui.PNG) If the project does not appear in the browser, review the previous steps and confirm that you have Node.js and npm installed on your device.

 # Resources / Research :